django/django/docs/deploying.rst

-If you want to support WebSockets, long-poll HTTP requests and other Channels features, you'll need to run a native ASGI interface server, as the WSGI specification has no support for running these kinds of requests concurrenctly.
+If you want to support WebSockets, long-poll HTTP requests and other Channels features, you'll need to run a native ASGI interface server, as the WSGI specification has no support for running these kinds of requests concurrently.
-Channels ships with an interface server that we recommend you use called *Daphne*; it supports WebSockets, long-poll HTTP requests, HTTP/2 *(soon)* and performs quite well.
+Channels ships with an interface server that we recommend you use called `Daphne <http://github.com/andrewgodwin/daphne/>`_; it supports WebSockets, long-poll HTTP requests, HTTP/2 *(soon)* and performs quite well.
 Of course, any ASGI-compliant server will work!

 Notably, Daphne has a nice feature where it supports all of these protocols on the same port and on all paths; it auto-negotiates between HTTP and WebSocket, so there's no need to have your WebSockets on a separate port or path (and they'll be able to share cookies with your normal view code).

-To run Daphne, it just needs to be supplied with a channel backend;
+To run Daphne, it just needs to be supplied with a channel backend, in much the same way a WSGI server needs to be given an application.
-first, make sure your project has an ``asgi.py`` file that looks like this (it should live next to ``wsgi.py``)::
+First, make sure your project has an ``asgi.py`` file that looks like this (it should live next to ``wsgi.py``)::

     import os